wubigo/wubigo.github.io/back/content/post/lang-go-notes/index.md

 ImportSpec        = [ "." | "_" | Identifier ] ImportPath
 ```

-According to language spec it depends on the implementation how import path (string) is
+According to language spec it depends on the implementation how

-interpreted but in real life it’s path relative package’s vendor directory or `go env GOPATH`/
+import path (string) is   interpreted but in real life it’s path

-src
+relative package’s vendor directory or `go env GOPATH`/src

 - 定制的包名